 Access restriction bypass via origin spoof

-High Web Application Scanning Plugin ID 98096
+Medium Web Application Scanning Plugin ID 98096

 SynopsisAccess restriction bypass via origin spoof

 DescriptionOrigin headers are utilised by proxies and/or load balancers to track the

 existing headers, and the value of the client's IP is then set within this header.

 For example, any public IP address may be forced to authenticate, while an

 Because this header can also be set by the client, it allows cyber-criminals to

 Scanner discovered a resource that it did not have permission to access, but been

 SolutionRemediation actions may be vastly different depending on the framework being used, and how the application has been coded.
 However, the origin header should never be used to validate a client's access as it is trivial to change.